Skip to main content

 Working environment

-Your working environment may be at height.
+Your working environment may be outdoors some of the time and at height.

 You may need to wear safety clothing and use safety equipment.